I know I shouldn’t – but I envy him

 Dov Gordon

-PS – Who’s biography inspired you?
+PS – Whose biography inspired you?
 Did reading about someone else help you become aware of what you’re capable yourself?
-Share with us in the comments section below.